Why are we embarking on this journey?

 - Chapter 6, "A Saga on Sagas," explains our choice of terminology: process manager instead of saga.
 It also describes the role of process managers.

-- Chapter 7, "Technologies Used in the Reference Implementation," provides a brief overview of some of the other technologies we used, such as the Windows Azure Service Bus.
+- Chapter 7, "Technologies Used in the Reference Implementation," provides a brief overview of some of the other technologies we used, such as the Microsoft Azure Service Bus.

 - Appendix 1, "Release Notes," contains detailed instructions for downloading, building, and running the sample application and test suites.